Lactarius rufus

 Lactarius rufus is a common, medium-sized member of the mushroom genus Lactarius, whose many members are commonly known as milkcaps.
-Known by the common name of the rufous milkcap, or the red hot milk cap in North America.
+It is known by the common name of the peppery milk cap, rufous milkcap, or the red hot milk cap in North America.
 It is dark brick red in color, and grows with pine or birch trees.
 It is suspected of being poisonous but has some regional culinary uses.

 Taxonomy

 Described originally by Giovanni Antonio Scopoli, and later by the Swedish father of modern mycology Elias Magnus Fries.
 The specific epithet rufus is a reference to its colour.

 Description

 The cap is up to 10 cm in diameter.
 It is dark brick, bay, or red-brown.
 At first it is convex, and often has a small central boss (umbo), but later flattens, eventually acquiring a shallow central depression.
 The surface is dry and matt.
 The concolorous, but paler stem often becomes hollow with age.
 The gills are slightly decurrent, cream, becoming coloured as the cap later, only paler.
 The spore print is creamy white, with a slight salmon tinge.
 The flesh is white, as is the (abundant) milk, which tastes mild initially, gradually becoming very hot, and acrid after a minute or so.